brendamiramontes/Sakila-Movie-SQL-Database/README.md

 # SQL Queries Repository

 Welcome to my SQL Queries repository!
-This repository contains SQL queries and related files to showcase my skills in database management, data analysis, and visualization.
+This repository contains SQL queries and related files to showcase my skills in database management, data analysis, and visualization using this PostgreSQL [Sample Database](./https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).

 ## Contents